MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-mobile/search-records.md

 ms.author: shjais
 manager: shujoshi
 ---
-# Search records
+# Search records in the mobile app

-You can search for records in the Dynamics 365 Sales mobile app.
+You can search for records such as contacts, accounts, leads, notes, and opportunities in the Dynamics 365 Sales mobile app.

 ## License and role requirements
 |  | |